 1 "Substantial hardship" means a demonstrated economic, technological, legal or other type of hardship to the person requesting the variance or waiver.
-Further, "principles of fairness" are violated when the literal application of a rule affects a particular person in a manner significantly different from the way it affects other similarly situated persons
+Further, "principles of fairness" are violated when the literal application of a rule affects a particular person in a manner significantly different from the way it affects other similarly situated persons who are subject to the rule.
+See Fla.
+Stat. § 120.542.

-- 22. Here, Petitioner meets the requirements for the waiver or variance.
-The requested waiver will not adversely impact the Development or the Corporation and will ensure that the 188 affordable housing units of the Development will be preserved and made available for the target population in Duval County.
+affordable housing units of the Development will be preserved and made available for the target population in Duval County.
 However, strict application of the Rule will result in substantial hardship to Petitioner as Petitioner is unable to replace the damaged units due to the large cost in excess of the insurance proceeds.
 Without a waiver of, or variance from, the Rule, Petition will be out of compliance with the set-aside commitment made in the Application and will potentially lose its Housing Credits.
 A loss of the Housing Credits will cause substantial and unnecessary financial and operational hardship due to the commitments made by the investor of the Petitioner with respect to certain financial obligations which are contingent on the receipt of Housing Credits, which obligations have been critical to Petitioner's acquisition and rehabilitation of the Development.
-A loss of the Housing Credits at this time will undoubtedly trigger various defaults and have a substantial impact on Petitioner's ability to maintain the Development as committed to. - 23.
-The requested waiver serves the purpose of the Statute that is implemented by the rules.
+A loss of the Housing Credits at this time will undoubtedly trigger various defaults and have a substantial impact on Petitioner's ability to maintain the Development as committed to.

+24. The requested waiver serves the purpose of the Statute that is implemented by the rules.
 The Florida Housing Finance Corporation Act (Section 420.501, et seq.) was passed in order to encourage private and public investment in facilities for persons of low-income.
 The purpose of the creation of the Housing Tax Credit Program and Multifamily Mortgage Revenue Bonds Program is to stimulate creative private sector initiatives to increase the supply of affordable housing.
 By granting these waivers, Petitioner will be able to obtain the needed Housing Credits and avoid suffering financial and administrative hardship, and the Corporation would recognize the goal of providing persons of low-income with of affordable housing through private investment.